hengque/elk-analytics-katacoda-tutorial/elk-analytics/step7.md

 You should now have a graph that looks something like this:
 ![Calculator-operators](./assets/calc_operator_graph.png)

 This graph shows that the vast majority of the valid expressions come from users entering a number without any operators (and also pressing the equals button to evaluate it).
 This is the leftmost group of bars.
-The middle group shows how often an expression is evaluated with at exactly one of a certain operator.
+The middle group shows how often an expression is evaluated containing exactly one type of operator (`3+2`, `24/8`, and so on).
 For instance, the middle blue bar shows that only two expressions containing exactly one division have been evaluated.
-Lastly, the third group shows that the only operator that has appeared more than once in an expression is the multiplication operator, appearing twice in one expression.
+Lastly, the third group shows that the only operator that has appeared more than once in an expression is the multiplication operator, appearing twice in one expression (for example: `5*3 + 8*9`).

 <b style="font-size:20px;">3.
 A graph showing how the traffic of the calculator page varies over time</b>